rizwanswati/PhpSolr/README.md

 print_r($response);
 ```

-to get the multiple documents from the solr you can pas the array of documents name as an argument to getColumn method
+to get the multiple documents from the solr you can pas the array of documents' name as an argument to getColumn method

 ### Add Document To Solr